how to save water

 Douglas Bridge WwTW

 Base maintenance works at Culmore Wastewater Treatment Works are currently programmed within the PC21 Price Control period to ensure the continued efficient operation of the works, subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+NI Water is working closely with the Department for Infrastructure on the funding required to facilitate the delivery of our capital investment programme for the remainder of the PC21 Price Control period (2024 – 2027).

 NI Water's sewer network capacity mapping tool and sewer network modelling activities have identified capacity issues in parts of the Ardmore, Artigarvan, Ballymagorry, Campsey, Castlederg, Culmore, Derry City, Donemana, Drumahoe, Eglinton, Lettershendoney, Newtownstewart, Magheramason, Maydown, Newbuildings, Sion Mills, Strabane and Strathfoyle wastewater networks.
 As a result, negative planning responses may be provided by NI Water in parts of these catchments.
-NI Water can consider the provision of positive planning responses where developers can demonstrate (including calculations):

 Fermanagh & Omagh District Council